 Disable Automatic Bootloader Firmware Updates

-If you want to control when the updates are applied instead of leaving it up to Raspbian the autoupdating service can be disabled with the following command:
+If you want to control when the updates are applied instead of leaving it up to Raspberry Pi OS the autoupdating service can be disabled with the following command:

 sudo systemctl mask rpi-eeprom-update